Jyree/Murdur/README.md

 # Murdur

-## Asynchronous image grabber from 4chan with telegram as a wrapper
+## Asynchronous image grabber from 4chan and telegram bot module as example of usage

 ## Requirements: